buidl-renaissance/co.lab/README.md

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 - NonCommercial — You may not use the material for commercial purposes.

+## MCP API

+This app exposes a lightweight Model Context Protocol–style endpoint that lets AI agents list and call tools backed by the existing collaboration APIs.

+- **Endpoint**: `POST /api/mcp`
+- **Protocol**: JSON-RPC 2.0 with MCP-style methods:
+  - `tools/list` — returns the available tools and their schemas.
+  - `tools/call` — invokes a tool by name with structured arguments.

+When the optional `MCP_API_KEY` environment variable is set, callers must include either:

+- `Authorization: Bearer <MCP_API_KEY>` header, or
+- `x-mcp-api-key: <MCP_API_KEY>` header.

+The endpoint applies a simple in-memory rate limit per IP and logs each call (method, id, IP, and duration) as structured JSON to stdout.

+To run a quick self-test of the MCP tooling from application code, you can call:

+- `runMcpSelfTest()` from `src/lib/mcp/testHarness.ts`

 ## Contact

 For questions or feedback, please contact us at john@builddetroit.xyz